DM1994/winning_jeopardy/README.md

 # winning_jeopardy
-## Analysing data to find the best way to win jeopardy
+## Analysing data to find the best way to win Jeopardy

 ### Installation
 This project requires Python 3.8.3 and the following libraries installed: